ManufacturingInformatics/marl_fixture_planner/README.md

 <p align="center">
   <img src="assets/Multi-Robot Fixtures For Milling.png" width="400">
 </p>

+Where the task and component information (GREEN) are combined with reinforcement learning trained multi-agent systems (BLUE) to find fixture plans that reduce deformation across multiple drilling or milling positions (RED).

 In this work we use reinforcement learning alongside team theory to create a mulit-agent framework for determining optimal fixture placement for multiple drilling tasks on aerospace components.